Master of Science in Geosciences (Geology)

 Discover the full Master of Science in Geosciences (Geology) course listing by visiting the Academic Catalog.

-Graduates pursue a wide variety of career opportunities in both the public and private sectors.
+Graduates pursue a wide variety of career opportunities in the public and private sectors.
 The program equips students with the skills and adaptability needed to succeed in many dynamic and evolving fields.

 Environmental Consultant